 Focusing and Intense Heat – What Photographers Should Know

-The first time we visited the lava fields back in 2005, we learned that focusing on distant lava was difficult because of heat distortion.
+The first time I visited lava fields back in 2005, I learned that focusing on distant lava was difficult because of heat distortion.
 Thermals created by the intense heat can fool focusing sensors and leave a whole collection of images out of focus.

 So, rather than focusing on the lava itself, I focus on nearby rocks and, in some cases, I will focus manually.
 Be sure to zoom in and check your focus on the LCD now and then to be sure that you are getting the sharpness you want.